 Visual artist Farah Art Griffin EDM '08 shares how the Heroes grant helped her create a new art piece entitled "The Burn of Acid is No One’s Honor.”

 Over the course of many years, there have been a great number of acid attacks in India against Indian women.
 Sadly, these acids are very easily purchased, with sulfuric acid being one of the most common acids used in these acts of suffering.
-The attacks are done both in a private or a public place (very often for the intention of humiliation).
-These women are either permanently disfigured, permanently disabled, and/or killed as a result of these attacks by the oppressors.
+The attacks are done in a private or a public place.
+These women are either permanently disfigured, permanently disabled, and/or killed as a result of these attacks.
 The attackers see this as a type of honor violence in which they believe they are carrying out an act that upholds the honor of a family or a community.
 They believe these women have brought permanent dishonor to their family or community, and they believe that a permanent physical punishment should be carried out as a consequence.
 Very often, these attackers are members of the victim’s close or extended family.
-To more intensely reflect on these acid attacks of immeasurable suffering, I created an artwork for my service project.
+To more intensely reflect on these acid attacks of immeasurable suffering, I created an artwork.

 Two aspects that stood out the most while creating my artwork was my purchase of the acid and the fabric.
 When I went to pick out and purchase the acid, I could not believe the ease with which I was able to purchase it in the form of a drain cleaner at a grocery store.
 The bottle has very bold colors used on the label, and it says “SULFURIC ACID” on it in bright capitalized letters.
 It also has very grave warnings on it with regards to the acid coming into contact with flesh.
 It was heart-wrenching to see how easy and cheap it was to purchase something that could cause so much harm to another being.
 In addition to incorporating this bottle of acid into my art piece, I used these overwhelming noticeable and bold colors on the bottle to inform the colors of my fabric.